Metriplectic bracket for guiding-center Vlasov-Maxwell-Landau theory: Introduction

+More recently, the metriplectic structure of the gauge-free gyrokinetic Vlasov-Maxwell-Landau equations \cite{Hirvijoki_Burby_2020,Hirvijoki_2022} was derived based on the Hamiltonian structure of the gauge-free gyrokinetic Vlasov-Maxwell equations \cite{Burby_Brizard_2019,Brizard_2021_gyVM}.
+Once again, the toroidal angular momentum conservation properties of the gyrokinetic Landau collision operator rely on the axisymmetry of the background magnetic field ${\bf B}_{0}$.
 In the present work, we explore the metriplectic structure for the guiding-center Vlasov-Maxwell-Landau equations, in which the collisional effects are introduced in the guiding-center Vlasov equation through the guiding-center Landau collision operator.
+Here, we will see how guiding-center polarization and magnetization play a crucial role in the metriplectic structure of the guiding-center Vlasov-Maxwell-Landau equations.
+Lastly, the guiding-center metriplectic structure will preserve the energy-momentum and the toroidal angular momentum conservation laws, without any symmetry assumptions.